citp/privacy-policy-historical/p/pr/pro/propertyshowrooms.com.md

 Please read the full privacy policy below.

+## Contacting you

+By registering your contact details on Propertyshowrooms.com including registration as a member of the International Property Investment Network (IPIN) you agree that we can contact you at anytime via any method using the details submitted to us, you grant us the right to contact you until you notify us not to.

 ## Email Marketing

-By registering your contact details on Propertyshowrooms.com )including registration as a member of the International Property Investment Network (IPIN)) you agree that we can send you marketing emails to you at any time, these will continue until you notify us to remove you from our mailing list.
+By registering your contact details on Propertyshowrooms.com including registration as a member of the International Property Investment Network (IPIN) you agree that we can send you marketing emails at any time, these will continue until you notify us to remove you from our mailing list.

 ## Anti-Spam